Mark graduated in 2010 with a degree in Music Education as a vocal major. He is currently singing professionally for Celebrity Cruise Lines.

 James graduated in 1984 with a Masters of Music in trumpet.

-Kat Guthrie (B. Mus., 2006) has been accepted into the Ravinia Festival Steans Institute’s Program for Singers in Chicago, and will also be joining the roster of Astral Artists, an organization in Philadelphia that helps to build the careers of young classical musicians.
+Kat Guthrie (BM., 2006) has been accepted into the Ravinia Festival Steans Institute’s Program for Singers in Chicago, and will also be joining the roster of Astral Artists, an organization in Philadelphia that helps to build the careers of young classical musicians.

-Meredith Hansen (B.A., 1999) will be making her debut at The Metropolitan Opera in the 2012-13 Season, singing Woglinde in The Ring Cycle (Das Rheingold und Gotterdammerung).
-She is also scheduled to cover Frasquita in Carmen.
-This year, Merideth joined the Charlotte Symphony for two sold out performances of Carmina Burana.
-Upcoming performances include the Poulenc Gloria with the Plymouth Philharmonic, the lead role of Beatrice in Boston Lyric Opera’s new production of John Musto’s The Inspector, Beethoven’s 9th in Greensboro, NC, a Mozart Mass, Exultate Jubilate, and an Opera Concert in Aiken, SC. www.meredithhansen.com
+Meredith Hansen (BA, 1999) made her debut at The Metropolitan Opera in the 2012-13 Season, singing Woglinde in The Ring Cycle (Das Rheingold und Gotterdammerung).
+She is also covered Frasquita in Carmen.
+Meredith joined the Charlotte Symphony for two sold out performances of Carmina Burana.
+Past perrformances include the Poulenc Gloria with the Plymouth Philharmonic, the lead role of Beatrice in Boston Lyric Opera’s new production of John Musto’s The Inspector, Beethoven’s 9th in Greensboro, NC, a Mozart Mass, Exultate Jubilate, and an Opera Concert in Aiken, SC. www.meredithhansen.com

-Tim Riley (B. Mus, 2006) won the Springfield Symphony’s 4th French horn audition.
-Tim recently joined the 25th Anniversary National Tour of Les Miserables as Horn 1 as of January 1, 2012.
+Tim Riley (BM, 2006) won the Springfield Symphony’s 4th French horn audition.
+Tim joined the 25th Anniversary National Tour of Les Miserables as Horn 1 as of January 1, 2012.